 For large companies, maintaining brand consistency across global teams is no small feat.
 Between multiple markets, creative teams, and external partners, ensuring everyone has easy access to the right assets, guidelines, and workflows can be overwhelming.
 That’s where a Brand Portal comes in.

 A well-designed Brand Portal serves as a centralised hub where teams can efficiently access brand assets, guidelines, templates, and workflows.
 It improves brand consistency, saves time, and streamlines collaboration.
 But where do you start when building one?
-At Brightful, we recently had the opportunity to help Philip Morris International (PMI) develop a new Brand Portal as part of a broader transformation of their content operations.
+At Brightful, we recently had the opportunity to help a global FMCG company develop a new Brand Portal as part of a broader transformation of their content operations.
 Based on our experience, here’s what it takes to build a robust and effective Brand Portal for your organisation.

-PMI, a global company with multiple brands and markets, faced significant inefficiencies in their content production processes.
+A global FMCG company with multiple brands and markets faced significant inefficiencies in their content production processes.
 Their marketing and creative teams were struggling with:

-To solve these challenges, we worked closely with PMI to assess their existing workflows, pain points, and technology stack.
+To solve these challenges, we worked closely with this FMCG business to assess their existing workflows, pain points, and technology stack.
 We then worked with key stakeholder and market users to research, conceptualise and ultimately design a bespoke Brand Portal.
-The portal was a key foundation in centralising all brand-related assets, improves search functionality, and integrates with PMI’s existing content operations.
+The portal was a key foundation in centralising all brand-related assets, improves search functionality, and integrates with their existing content operations.
 The result?
 A seamless, efficient, and scalable solution that saves time, effort and increased productivity across global teams.

 If your organisation already produces large volumes of marketing assets, chances are you already have a DAM (Digital Asset Management) system in place.
 While off-the-shelf solutions like Frontify or Bynder offer great features, larger businesses often need tailored solutions to address specific operational needs.

-When working with PMI, we discovered that their teams relied on four different DAMs and regularly had to manually cross-reference assets and information between them.
+When working with this global FMCG business, we discovered that their teams relied on four different DAMs and regularly had to manually cross-reference assets and information between them.
 To create an efficient and scalable solution, we first mapped their workflows and key pain points to identify essential features & functionalities for their new Brand Portal.

 If you’re considering building a Brand Portal, start by assessing your current processes: